om-arya/om-arya/README.md

 📍 Washington DC Metro Area

 ## About Me
-I’m pursuing a B.Sc in Computer Science at the University of Maryland, College Park, with minors in Math and Statistics.
-Passionate about creating innovative solutions for real demands, I'm aspiring to become a software developer.
-When I'm not coding, I enjoy travelling, fitness, reading, and spending time with friends and family.
+I’m pursuing a Bachelor's Degree in Computer Science at the University of Maryland, College Park, with minors in Math and Statistics.
+My technical proficiencies cover a broad range, encompassing full-stack web development, mobile development, and machine learning.
+I'm particularly passionate about leveraging my skills to develop solutions with a real-world impact, crafted with an analytical and user-centric mentality.
+Always looking forward to new challenges and opportunities, I'm eager to apply my skills as a software engineer in a dynamic and innovative environment.
+When I'm not coding, you'll probably find me playing guitar, reading, playing/watching sports (or a Bollywood movie), or just hanging out with friends and family.

 ## Recent Projects 🛠
 * [FinSight][FinSight-url] - A financial portfolio management and analysis appliciation using Spring Boot/PostgreSQL and REST principles, featuring a modern React interface with asset visualization and statistics.